 Día de Reconocimiento – an LMU tradition – celebrates and recognizes the academic and personal achievements of our Latino students.
 Día de Reconocimiento also gives graduating students an opportunity to recognize and thank family members and friends for the support throughout their educational journey.
-Although this celebration has a cultural emphasis, Día de Reconocimiento is open to all graduating LMU students (including undergraduate, graduate/doctoral candidates) completing a degree in the 2015 spring, summer or fall term.
-This year’s Día de Reconocimiento will take place on Sunday, May 3, 2015 at 10:00 am (starting with mass) in the Sacred Heart Chapel.
-The Reconocimiento will follow.
+Although this celebration has a cultural emphasis, Día de Reconocimiento is open to all graduating LMU students (including undergraduate, graduate/doctoral candidates) completing a degree in the 2017 spring, summer or fall term but space is limited.

 In order to participate in this traditional event, you are required to complete the following:

-The remaining balance is due no later than Friday, March 13, 2015 and must be paid in full in order to participate.
+The strict deadline to complete the registration form and submit the minimum commitment fee of $40.00 for participation is by the end of the day February 24, 2017!
+No exceptions.
+The remaining balance is due no later than March 3, 2017 and must be paid in full in order to participate.

 We invite you to join us in celebration the accomplishments of our Latino student graduates.
-Please RSVP by no later than 11:59p on Wednesday, April 1, 2015.
-LMU Faculty and Staff Día RSVP
+Please check back for RSVP link at a later time.

 What is Día de Reconocimiento?